nvidiavgpuarchive/archiver/README.md

 - Pluggable storage and metadata management
 - Email client integration for notifications or workflow automation
 - Parallel and robust workflow with graceful shutdown handling
-- Integration with remote storage (e.g., archival backend)
+- Integration with internet archive
 - Detailed logging and progress tracking
+- Conversion between sqlite and json format

 ## Setup Instructions